 The average Beagle lifespan is 15 years.

 The oldest dog in the world was Maggie – an Australian Kelpie who lived for 30 years.
-She can’t be officially recorded as such because her owner didn’t have any paperwork to verify her age.
+Nobody can officially record her as being such, as such because her owner didn’t have any paperwork to verify her age.
 So, the oldest dog on record is Bluey – an Australian Cattle Dog who died at the age of 29 years and five months.
 Both dogs lived happily and healthily on farms.

 Identifying the signs of ageing in your dog can be very useful as you can discuss with your vet whether diet and exercise need to be changed.
 There are common signs to look for and these include: